ThoughtWorksInc/DeepDarkFantasy/src/main/tut/poly.md

 ```tut
 val train = l.B__(loss)(exp)
 ```
-We do find the AST representing the derivative of the whole pass:
+We find the AST representing the derivative of the whole pass:

 ADEvalInterLang is a intepreter of the AST: it just return a new AST representing the derivative.
 ```tut